Skip to Content

 Then my reading and research took a sharp turn.

-I began reading peer-reviewed scientific studies on parenting and my approach to parenting completely changed.
+I began reading peer-reviewed scientific studies on parenting, and my approach completely changed.

 Like most parents, I followed the examples set by previous generations.

-But then I found out that parenting was hard, in part, because I made it harder than it should have been.
+But then I found out that parenting was hard, partly because I made it harder than it should have been.

 How to make parenting easier